What’s the difference between Kafka and Redis?

 Use Amazon Managed Streaming for Apache Kafka (Amazon MSK) to easily ingest and process large volumes of data in real time.
 You can build a privately accessed data bus to provide high-availability streaming nodes at scale.
 You can also seamlessly connect with other AWS services like AWS IoT Core, Amazon Virtual Private Cloud (Amazon VPC), and Amazon Managed Service for Apache Flink.

-Use Amazon MemoryDB for Redis to provide high-availability in-memory storage for your Redis workloads.
+Use Amazon MemoryDB to provide high-availability in-memory storage for your Redis workloads.
 You can run high-concurrency streaming data feeds to ingest user activity.
 And you can support millions of requests per day for media and entertainment applications.

 Instead of Redis or Kafka, you can also use Amazon Simple Notification Service (Amazon SNS) to build a pub/sub messaging system.
 You can directly send messages from your applications to customers or other applications in a scalable, cost-efficient way.
 Amazon SNS offers several features, such as: